Should You Fire Your Lawyer? How to Know When It's Time (And How to Do It Right)

 Step 1: Line Up New Counsel First

 Start by consulting 2-3 new attorneys.
 Most will do a free or low-cost consultation.
+Use our list of questions to ask before hiring a criminal defense attorney to vet them properly.
 Explain your situation honestly: what your current attorney has and hasn't done, where the case stands, and what your concerns are.

 Step 2: Request Your Complete Case File